How To Create a Cartoon Avatar from a Photo

 - Sketch Me! by Bluebear Technologies Ltd.

-Most photo editor apps like the ones mentioned are free to download, but keep in mind that in-app purchases probably apply.
+Most photo editor apps like the ones mentioned are free to download, but keep in mind that in-app purchases often apply.

 Once you’ve got the cartoon looking the way you want it to, just tap the download button (the large arrow pointing down) to make a copy of the cartoon image on your device, or tap the share button (the three circles) to put it online instantly.

 It’s that easy!
-Thanks, Internet guy- hope you like your cartoon version!
+Thanks, Internet guy- I hope you like your cartoon version!

 If you’d rather not install any software or use an app, there are lots of web-based services that will generate an avatar for you based on your photograph.
 Let’s take a look at a few options to see what that might look like.